deep-spectrum/ares-lora/docs/communications/index.md

 ## LoRa Protocol

+When a node is communicating over LoRa, it can either broadcast a packet over the network a specified amount of times, or it can send a message directly to another node.
+The only time when broadcasting should be used is when a node needs to send a message to every node that is listening.
+The LoRa communication protocol for direct messages does not enforce acknowledgement messages, however, for directed messages, some acknowledgement is recommended.

 When a node is communicating over LoRa, it will send the same packet on the network the specified amount of times (whether it is specified by the host or just loaded from the settings).
 There is one exception, when sending logs to a specific node.
 When sending logs to a specific node, the destination node is expected to acknowledge the packet.
 If it doesn't